MattVolkin/jokegen/website/README.md

 ## Structure
 - `index.html`: Main HTML file
 - `style.css`: Basic styles
 - `app.js`: Handles frontend logic and API calls

 ## Getting Started
-Just open `index.html` in your browser to view the static site.
-For dynamic features, connect to a backend API.
+Open `index.html` in your browser to view the static site.

-## Features to Implement
+## Your Tasks
+1. **Connect to Backend**: Set up API calls to your database
+2. **Random Joke**: Fetch and display a random joke
+3. **Search**: Implement joke search functionality
+4. **Audio**: Handle audio playback for jokes with audio files
+5. **Styling**: Customize the appearance

+## Backend API Endpoints You'll Need
-- Fetch a random joke from the backend
+- `GET /random` - Get a random joke
-- Search jokes by keyword
+- `GET /search?term=keyword` - Search jokes by keyword
-- Play joke audio (if available)

 ---
-This skeleton is intentionally minimal to encourage you to build out the features yourself!
+This skeleton provides the structure - you do the coding!